-a) Continuous Disclosure and External Communications Policy
+6.1 Continuous Disclosure and External Communications Policy

-As noted in Principle 5 above, Mirvac has a Continuous Disclosure and External Communications Policy which is available on Mirvac's website: www.mirvac.com/about/corporate-governance.
+As noted in Principle 5 above, Mirvac has a Continuous Disclosure and External Communications Policy which is available on Mirvac's website: www.mirvac.com/about/corporate-governance

-In accordance with the Policy, all Mirvac ASX announcements are posted to Mirvac's website, including half year and annual reports, investor presentations, operational updates, market briefings, notices of meetings and the Mirvac Property Compendium.
+In accordance with the Policy, all Mirvac ASX announcements are posted to Mirvac's website, including annual and half-year reports, investor presentations, operational updates, market briefings, notices of meetings and the Mirvac Property Compendium.

-Mirvac maintains an investor relations program in order to facilitate effective two-way communication with investors and market analysts.
+Mirvac maintains an investor relations program to facilitate effective two-way communication with investors and market analysts.
 The aim of this program is to allow investors and market analysts to understand Mirvac's business, governance, financial performance and prospects.
-In addition, Mirvac values the opportunity to hear investors and analysts' views and concerns and, where appropriate, distil and communicate those views to the Board.